Fight to Survive: Background

-The band was signed to Elektra Records, which shelved the album with no intention of publishing it in the USA.
+The band was signed to Elektra Records, which shelved the album with no intention of publishing it in the US.
 Philadelphia-based Grand Slamm Records bought the album from Elektra and released it in America the following year.
 Vocalist and rhythm guitarist Mike Tramp has noted that once White Lion was dropped by Elektra Records, their manager managed to get the right to license the album and release it in Japan.
-The album actually broke in Europe before it did in the USA thanks to magazines covering the band.
-Tramp is very proud of songs like "All the Fallen Men" and "Kid of 1,000 Faces," which he considers among the darkest songs they have written.

 The song "Broken Heart" was released as the band's debut single and featured a music video with drummer Greg D'Angelo and bassist Dave Spitz appearing in the video and it was recorded on stage at L'Amour in Brooklyn.
 The track was re-recorded and updated for the band's 1991 release, Mane Attraction, and featured a new music video.
 "El Salvador" was released as a promo single.

-The album cover is photographed in front of the New York Public Library in Manhattan.
-Mike Tramp is lying on one of the lion statues in front of the entrance.
-The idea was to use a different cover at first, but the record company preferred that image in the end.

-In an interview in the book "Nothin' But a Good Time" with guitarist Vito Bratta, he told that people said that he improved much between "Fight to Survive" and "Pride".
-He explained that they started the recording sessions of the "Fight to Survive" album with the drums and bass.
-He played the guitar as a backing track to guide Robinson and Capozzi.
-When they were finished with drums, bass and later vocals the time was up, so they couldn't do anything and had to keep the guitar tracks.
-They returned in 1986 to same studio to record "Pride".
-Finished, and back in New York, they choose to erase this because he thought that it "sounded too much like 1983" and much has happened since then.

 Track listing

 All songs written by Mike Tramp & Vito Bratta, except where noted.

 Some earlier remastered versions of the album feature several live bonus tracks.
 However, these were recorded during the Pride tour by the band's classic lineup, quite some time after this album.
 Fight To Survive was re-released in 2014 by Rock Candy Records in a special deluxe collector's edition with fully remastered sound shaped from 24 bit digital technology.
 The package contains a 12-page full color booklet, 3,500 word essay, enhanced artwork, rare photos and a new interview with vocalist Mike Tramp.